hujack891/MRAG/data/doc_cleaned/Celestial_Nonary_Pill_Locations.md

 **Celestial Nonary Pills** are items you can find in Black Myth: Wukong that permanently increase your maximum Stamina.
 Stamina is a core skill in Black Myth: Wukong that affects how far you can sprint and even how many combos you can produce.
 If you want as much Stamina as possible, here is where you can find each and every Celestial Nonary Pill.

   * Black Wind Mountain Celestial Nonary Pill
 * Yellow Wind Ridge Celestial Nonary Pill
 * Xu-Dog Celestial Nonary Pills
 * The New West Celestial Nonary Pill
 * The Webbed Hollow Celestial Nonary Pill
 * Flaming Mountains Celestial Nonary Pill

 ## Black Wind Mountain Celestial Nonary Pill

-Black Wind Mountain Celestial Nonary Pill

 ![Black Mountain Nonary.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/0/02/Black_Mountain_Nonary.jpg)